-What does IPA really mean?
+What does IPA (Intelligent Process Automation) really mean?

-Heikki: The form of the solution, and what technologies are applied, depends entirely on the client’s business processes.
+Heikki: The form of the solution, and which technologies are applied, depends entirely on the client’s business processes.
 Within the IPA-repertory, there’s an entire ecosystem of technologies which need to be considered as parts of a bigger picture.
-By fitting different pieces together it’s possible to tailor just the right solution for any situation.
+By fitting different pieces together it’s possible to tailor the right solution for any situation.

-Why is this worth talking about?
+Why is this worth talking about IPA (Intelligent Process Automation)?

 Jukka: As organisations and businesses gain more experience, they improve their ability to recognise opportunities for robotic process automation solutions.
 Process automation starts by changing information to a digital form, with the second step usually being RPA.
 In the next phase, the focus shifts to tasks that require a degree of interpretation that further requires the consideration of a selection of smart technologies.